What do mosquitoes look like?

-The Asian tiger mosquito is one of the most prevalent biting mosquitoes found in our area of South Carolina.
+The Asian tiger mosquito is one of the most prevalent biting mosquitoes found throughout Lexington, Columbia, and the Midlands of South Carolina.
 These mosquitoes have a black and white “tiger-striped” pattern.
 They are often recognized by the white stripe that runs down the middle of their heads and the white banding found on their legs.
 They are a small species of mosquito, only growing to about ¼ of an inch in length.

 Are mosquitoes dangerous?

 Yes, mosquitoes can be a dangerous species of insect.
 In fact, they are considered to be one of the most dangerous animals in the world due to the serious diseases that they can spread, making people extremely ill.
 Mosquitoes are responsible for transmitting diseases such as West Nile virus, encephalitis, and Zika virus in the United States.